Seniors should attend on-campus recruiting, career/graduate school fairs and other campus events.

 - Take appropriate graduate entrance exams in September or October.

 - Network with career and graduate school professionals via face-to-face, social media, phone calls and emails.

 - Solicit letters of recommendation from faculty, employers, internship supervisors and more.

-- Utilize an online calendar to create an action plan timetable to record important dates for Career Services events, graduate school admission deadlines and more.
+- Utilize a calendar to create an action plan timetable to record important dates for Career Services events, graduate school admission deadlines and more.
 It is also helpful to add weekly or monthly actions steps and goals in order to stay on track.